frankheat/offsecnotes/content/network/information gathering/index.md

 ```

 {{< hint style=notes >}}
-**Note**: there are many categories.
+There are many categories.
 Some of the scripts in this category are considered intrusive and may not run on a network target without permissions.
 {{< /hint >}}

 ---